A vintage rotary phone (DIY…pink) plus a digital cutting file download for cute conversation hearts.

-You see, whenever I swing by the thrift store, I always look for rotary phones.
-I love them.
-They are so fun to find, because ‘the phone’ truly has changed so much in the last 50 years.
+You see, whenever I swing by the thrift store, I’m always looking for rotary phones.
+They’re so fun to find, because ‘the telephone’ truly has changed so much in the last 50 years.
+Phones and vintage cameras have both changed so much!

-We currently have a white rotary phone that works great and it was in perfect shape when I found it, but I’ve always hoped I’d find a pink one (a girl can dream).
+I’ve always hoped I’d find a pink rotary phone… a girl can dream!
 Well, I recently found this one, only when I found it, it was filthy!
 I really wish I had a before picture to show you just how bad it looked, but I don’t.
-It was white like the first one I found, only this one had really yellowed in the sun.
-It was covered in big informational type emergency stickers, and the telephone cord was filthy! !!
+It was white or maybe cream/off white/smokers teeth ;), only this one had really yellowed in the sun.
+It was covered in big informational emergency stickers, and the telephone cord was filthy too.

 Whenever I find something this dirty, I’m so quick to clean it up right when I get home, that I forget to take before pictures.
 I took the phone apart after we figured out that it wasn’t in working condition (which is okay, I really didn’t care if it worked…I only paid $3 for it).
 Once I had all the plastic pieces clean and dry, I got it all ready to spray paint pink.
 We left the center circle the original white so that I wouldn’t lose the cute numbers, or mess with the rotary feature of it.

+We made some cute conversation heart cut outs to put all around it.
 Here are some of my favorite of the 31 different conversation hearts in the download.
-We had fun coming up with a few of them…”amazeballs” and “adorbs” make me giggle.
-There are so many fun things you could do with all these fun hearts.
-You can add them to your decor, sew them together into a garland or just use them as little love notes.
+We had fun coming up with a few of the funny sayings, like: “amazeballs” and “adorbs” make me giggle.
+There are so many fun things you could do with all these heart cutouts.
+You can add them to your Valentine’s Day decorations, add them to a paper garland or just use them as little love notes to add to sweet Valentine treats.

-Here are all the different conversation hearts you’ll get with the $2 download:
+Here are all the different conversation hearts you’ll get with this download:

 1. #1 fan